 Orange Cake (Bolo de Laranja)

-1. Position a rack in the middle of the oven, remove any racks above, and crank up the heat to 350°F. Coat a 12-cup Bundt or tube pan with baking spray and set aside.
+- Position a rack in the middle of the oven, remove any racks above, and preheat to 350°F. Coat a 12-cup bundt or tube pan with baking spray and set aside.

-2. Finely grate the zest of 3 of the oranges, then squeeze 4 of them.
-You should have 1 1/2 cups of juice; if not, squeeze the 5th orange.
-Set aside.
+- Finely grate the zest of 3 of the oranges, then squeeze 4 of them.
+You should have 1½ cups of juice; if not, squeeze the 5th orange, then set aside.

-6. Turn the cake out onto the rack and cool completely, then place it in a covered cake stand and let it sit overnight.
-Just before serving, dust with powdered sugar.
+- Turn the cake out onto the rack and cool completely, then place it in a covered cake stand and let it sit overnight.
+Just before serving, dust the cake with powdered sugar.

 - Make sure to use a lightly-colored bundt pan.
 A dark one will turn out a cake that sticks and is unpleasantly brown.